10 Tips to Green Your Home and Save Money

 4. How low can you go?
 One way to save water is by using low-flow toilets.
 The most cost-effective way to do this is to simply take a one-liter plastic bottle, fill it with water and place it inside the tank.
 This will reduce your water use per flush.
 Another way to save water is by placing an aerator on your faucets.

 5. Make it mean-green-clean.
 Cleaning supplies can be expensive and are made with toxic chemicals.
 Save money and the environment by making your own cleaning supplies.
 All you need are basic household ingredients like vinegar, lemon juice, baking soda and borax to clean everything from windows to tile.
 Look online for recipes and suggestions.

-6) Reduce, reuse, recycle!
+6. Reduce, reuse, recycle!
 Sticking to this mantra can help you save money around the house.
 Use a rag instead of paper towels.
-Buy products in bulk, concentrate or refillable containers to reduce packaging waste.
+Buy product in bulk, concentrate or refillable containers to reduce packaging waste.
 Look for products made from recycled content.
-And don’t forget to recycle!
+And don't forget to recycle!

-9) Decorate green.
+9. Decorate green.
 Houseplants are like living air-filters.
-English Ivy, rubber trees, peace lilies and red-edged dracaena can help clean the air and look pretty too.
+English ivy, rubber trees, peace lilies and red-edge dracaena can help clean the air and look pretty, too.

 10. Vampire energy is sucking you dry.
 On or off, anything plugged into the wall sucks energy.
 Vampire power costs U.S. consumers more than $3 billion a year, according to the U.S. Energy Information Administration.
 Unplug your electronics and appliances when they're not in use.

 Practicing a sustainable lifestyle impacts not only our natural environment but also allows us to be more efficient and effective with our resources.
 In short, we can do more with less— saving time, money and energy going forward.